apache/nuttx/configs/sam3u-ek/README.txt

 Where <subdir> is one of the following:

+  nsh:
+    Configures the NuttShell (nsh) located at examples/nsh.
+The Configuration enables both the serial and telnetd NSH interfaces.

+  nx
+    Configures to use examples/nx using the HX834x LCD hardwar on the SAM3U-EK development board.

   ostest:
     This configuration directory, performs a simple OS test using examples/ostest.
 By default, this project assumes that you are